Stochastic Forward-Backward Deconvolution: Training Diffusion Models with Finite Noisy Datasets: Stochastic Forward–Backward Deconvolution

 from $\zeta$ to $0$, where $\sv_{\phiv_k}(\xv_t, t) = \frac{D_{\phiv_k}(\xv_t, t) - \xv_t}{\sigma_t^2}$, $g(t) = (\frac{\diff \sigma^2_t}{\diff t})^{\sfrac{1}{2}}$ and $D_{{\phiv}_k}$ is obtained by minimizing \eqref{eq:denoiser_loss} according to \cref{alg:SFBD}.
 Assume $D_{{\phiv}_k}$ reaches the optimal for all~$k$.
 Under mild assumptions, for $k \geq 0$, we have

 In addition, for all $K \geq 1$ and $\uv \in \Rb^d$, we have

 where

-\end{restatable} \cref{prop:conv_SFBD} shows, after sufficiently many iterations of backward sampling and denoiser updates, the distribution of denoised samples generated by the backward sampling step converges to the true data distribution at a rate of $\Oc(1 / \sqrt{K})$.
-Consequently, after fine-tuning the denoiser on these denoised samples during the Denoiser Update step, the diffusion model is expected to generate samples that approximately follow the data distribution, solving the deconvolution problem.
-It is important to note that this result describes the convergence rate of SFBD under the assumption of an infinite number of noisy samples, which is distinct from the optimal sample efficiency rate discussed in \cref{sec:deconv}.
+\end{restatable} \Cref{prop:conv_SFBD} shows that, after sufficiently many iterations of backward sampling and denoiser updates, the distribution of denoised samples produced by the backward sampling step converges to the true data distribution at a rate of $\Oc(1 / \sqrt{K})$ in terms of the characteristic function.
+This convergence implies that the corresponding densities and thus the distributions also become close.
+Consequently, fine-tuning the denoiser on these denoised samples during the Denoiser Update step enables the diffusion model to generate samples that approximately follow the true data distribution, thereby solving the deconvolution problem.

-\textbf{The importance of pretraining.} \cref{prop:conv_SFBD} also highlights the critical role of pretraining, as it allows the algorithm to begin fine-tuning from a point much closer to the true data distribution.
-Specifically, effective pretraining ensures that $\sv_{\phiv_0}$ closely approximates the ground-truth score, leading to a smaller $M_0$ in \cref{prop:conv_SFBD}.
-This, in turn, reduces the number of iterations $K$ required for the diffusion model to generate high-quality samples.
+One might argue that the norm in the convergence bound depends not only on the iteration count $K$ but also on the norm of $\uv$, suggesting the existence of nontrivial approximation gaps when $|\uv|$ is large, regardless of how large $K$ is.
+We clarify that in practice, the contribution of the characteristic function at large $|\uv|$ is typically negligible.
+For distributions with smooth and bounded densities, characteristic functions decay rapidly, often at an exponential or super-polynomial rate.
+We elaborate further on this point in \cref{appx:proof:SFBD}, following the proof of the proposition.

-\textbf{The practical limits of increasing $K$.} While \cref{prop:conv_SFBD} suggests that increasing the number of iterations $K$ can continuously improve sample quality, practical limitations come into play.
-Sampling errors introduced during the backward sampling process, as well as imperfections in the denoiser updates, accumulate over time.
-These errors eventually offset the benefits of additional iterations, as demonstrated in \cref{sec:emp}.
-This observation further highlights the importance of pretraining to mitigate the impact of such errors and achieve high-quality samples with fewer iterations.
+Lastly, we note that this convergence result assumes access to infinitely many noisy samples and should be distinguished from the sample efficiency bounds discussed in \cref{sec:deconv}.